stratza/spindlex/docs/api_reference/index.rst

 API Reference
 =============

-This section contains the complete API reference for Spindle.
+This section contains the complete API reference for SpindleX.

 .. toctree::
    :maxdepth: 2